librato/api-docs/source/includes/_response-errors.md

 ## Error Messages

-The API reports errors in a the JSON format which makes it easier to parse and evaluate them.
-As of now, there are two kinds of errors: `params` and `request`.

-### Structure
+>**Structure**:

-Errors related to parameters are reported based on the attribute the error occurred on.
+>Errors related to parameters are reported based on the attribute the error occurred on.

 ```json
 {